 But before that let’s find out why does Windows Audio Device Isolation Consumes so many system resources.

-The Windows Audio Device Graph Isolation consumes high CPU usage because of poorly made audio enhancement drivers.
+The Audio Device Graph Isolation consumes high CPU usage because of poorly made audio enhancement drivers.

-These graph may vary when audio effects are being applied.
+These graphs may vary when audio effects are being applied.

-But if you see “Windows Audio Device Graph Isolation” consuming HIGH CPU, then you may have a problem.
+But if you see “Windows Audio Graph ” consuming HIGH CPU, then you may have a problem.

-Don’t worry as I have a good news for you.
+Don’t worry as I have good news for you.